How Tie Guan Yin Tea is Harvested

 Sun Withering (Shai Qing)

-The timing of sun withering is of utmost importance.
-Typically, it occurs after 3 o’clock in the afternoon when the sunlight becomes gentler.
-This process spans 15 to 30 minutes.
+Sun withering typically starts after 3 o’clock in the afternoon when sunlight becomes gentler.
+This process lasts 15 to 30 minutes.

 Cooling (Liang Qing)

-Cooling follows sun withering, taking place in a cool, well-ventilated indoor setting.
-The tea leaves are rotated every half to one hour.
+After sun withering, cooling occurs in a cool, well-ventilated indoor setting.
+Rotate the tea leaves every half to one hour.

 Tossing (Yao Qing)